Partial Markov Categories: Partial Markov Categories

 We could be tempted to impose that conditionals be \total{} morphisms, but this is not possible even in \(\SubStoch\): the ``always fail'' map \(⊥ ፡ A → 0\) cannot have a \total{} \conditional{}.
-However, we may impose a weaker condition: that \conditionals{} have a \emph{deterministic domain}.
-This is a route we have explored in previous work \cite{dr:evidentialDecision23}; in this manuscript, we will study it without assuming that all \conditionals{} have a \deterministicDomain{}.
+However, we may impose a weaker condition: that \conditionals{} have a \emph{deterministic domain}—in other words, that they are \emph{\kl{quasi-total}}.
+This is a route we have explored in previous work \cite{dr:evidentialDecision23}; in this manuscript, we study \kl[quasi-total]{quasi-totality} as a separate property.